leukeleu/frontend-checks/README.md

 }
 ```

-This will keep the rules of the config if they are defined and add you own config on top of it.
+This will keep the rules of the config if they are defined and add your own config on top of it.

-_Note: Sadly we can't use the eslint 'extends' in the example above as we need to rename our package to '@leukeleu/eslint-config' to do so.
+_Note: Sadly we can't use the Eslint 'extends' in the example above as we need to rename our package to '@leukeleu/eslint-config' to do so.
 This will also not help for extending Prettier and Stylelint config._

 ## Testing this package